Lake Alfred, Florida

 Lake Alfred is a city in Polk County, Florida, United States.
-The population was approximately 5,015 at the 2010 Census.
 It is part of the Lakeland–Winter Haven Metropolitan Statistical Area.
+The population was approximately 6,374 at the 2020 US census.

 History

 The city was established soon after the South Florida Railroad reached the area in 1883.
 It had a number of early names, including Fargo, Chubb and Bartow Junction.

 The settlement was named Fargo by snowbirds escaping the cold of Fargo, North Dakota.
 They at first named the settlement after their hometown, but the United States Postal Service protested after a series of mix-ups with the town of Largo.
 The town then became Chubb and later Bartow Junction because it lay at the junction of a railroad leading south into the county seat Bartow.

-The name Lake Alfred was adopted in 1913 and was taken from the nearest large lake, named for Alfred Parslow, who came to Florida in 1877 and obtained a charter to build the Jacksonville, Tampa and Key West Railroad.
+The name Lake Alfred was adopted in 1913 and was taken from the nearest large lake, named after Alfred Parslow, who came to Florida in 1877 and obtained a charter to build the Jacksonville, Tampa and Key West Railroad.

 In 1917, the State of Florida established the first off-campus center for the University of Florida in Lake Alfred, the Citrus Experiment Station to study ways of improving citrus growing.
 Today this location is known as the UF/IFAS Citrus Research and Education Center.

 Geography and climate

 Lake Alfred is located within the Central Florida Highlands area of the Atlantic coastal plain with a terrain consisting of flatland interspersed with gently rolling hills.

 According to the United States Census Bureau, the city has a total area of 8.6 sqmi, of which 4.9 sqmi is land and 3.7 sqmi (42.84%) is water.

+The exact coordinates for the location is at 28°06′15″N 81°43′35″W.

 Lake Alfred is located in the humid subtropical zone, as designated by the (Köppen climate classification: Cfa).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 6,374 people, 2,218 households, and 1,493 families residing in the city.

+As of the 2010 United States census, there were 5,015 people, 1,839 households, and 1,372 families residing in the city.